 The LEGO industry changed in 2004 after fans suggested the company create interactive toys with buttons and movable parts.

 But that’s not enough for some fans who actually make their own customized Lego characters.
 LEGO builders can communicate with the company and post pictures of their creations online.

-“Just about anybody who’s anybody will post on Flickr, a photo-sharing website, and you have the option to comment on it,” says Williams.
+“Just about anybody who’s anybody will post on Flickr, a photo-sharing website, and you have the option to comment on it,” said Williams.

-“They can point out the little details that are missing in the LEGO construction,” notes Barker.
+“They can point out the little details that are missing in the LEGO construction,” noted Barker.

 With an extensive subculture of LEGO movies, games, competitions, and Lego-themed amusement parks, this simple toy from long ago should be around for many more years to come.